 The dentists prescribed high concentration fluoride products if a patient's risk of tooth decay indicated this would help them.

-The dentists discussed smoking, alcohol consumption and diet with patients during appointments.
+The dentists and hygienists where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided leaflets to help patients with their oral health.